 This minor is designed to prepare students to teach in public schools.
 A teaching minor may only be received by students graduating with a teaching major.
-In order to graduate with this minor, students are required to complete Utah State Board of Education licensing requirements.
-To view these requirements go to http://education.byu.edu/ess/licensing.html or contact the Education Advisement Center, 350 MCKB, 801-422-3426.
+In order to graduate with this minor, students are required to complete Utah State Office of Education licensing requirements.
+To view these requirements go to https://www.schools.utah.gov/curr/licensing or contact the Education Advisement Center, 350 MCKB, 801-422-3426.

 Note: Before declaring a Russian teaching minor, candidates must consult with the section leader.

 Register with the secretary in the department office.

-For students accepted into the major after August 1, 2014, grades below C in any required coursework in a teaching major or teaching minor will not be accepted.
-Teacher candidates must maintain a total GPA of 3.0 or higher throughout the program and to qualify for student teaching.
-For details on admission and retention requirements for teaching majors and teaching minors, see Educator Preparation Program (EPP) Requirements in the undergraduate catalog.
+For students accepted into the major after December 16, 2019, grades below C in any required coursework in a teaching major or teaching minor will not be accepted.
+Teacher candidates must maintain a cumulative GPA of 2.7 or higher once admitted into the program and to qualify for student teaching.
+For additional details on admission and retention requirements for teaching majors and teaching minors, see Educator Preparation Program Requirements in the Undergraduate Catalog.

 requirement 1 Complete 3 courses